ispalliance/portainer-ispa-templates/README.md

 **Minimum supported Portainer version: 2.20.0**

+:warning: **Recommended portainer version at this time is 2.21.5 LTS!** Because of [this bug](https://github.com/issues/created?issue=portainer%7Cportainer%7C12654).

 Templates use the version 3 format, which requires Portainer 2.20.0 or newer.

 ![How to show templates](./screenshots/show_templates.png)